NuttyShrimp/DeGrens/resources/[dg]/dg-phone/README.md

   },
   -- (OPTIONAL) A timer, if set to 0, it will count down otherwise it will count down and dispatch the decline event of given timer = 20,
+  -- (OPTIONAL) To open a specific app when the notification is clicked set the name here app = 'contacts'
 }
 exports["dg-phone"]:addNotification(notification)